Are you teaching life skills in your home school?

 This post contains affiliate links.

-We have been very intentional about teaching life skills to our children.
-We believe life skills includes the knowledge and skills they will need as they become more independent BEYOND just the academics — things like learning & thinking skills, etiquette, money management, cooking, etc. Below are a few of our favorite tools including curriculum, books and online resources.
+I believe these lessons should include the knowledge and skills older kids will need as they become more independent BEYOND just the academics — things like learning & thinking skills, etiquette, money management, cooking, etc.

-We hope this might give you some fun and easy ideas for incorporating life skills lessons into your homeschool too!
+I hope you find some fun and easy ideas for incorporating life skills lessons into your homeschool too!

 Etiquette Intermediate by The Etiquette Factory – Did you know kids don’t automatically know how to use good manners?
 They actually have to be taught these skills!
 I can joke about this because I am the mom of two boys and I spend EVERY day reminding and guiding my guys to use their manners.